 “O Jesus, through the Immaculate Heart of Mary, I offer You my prayers, works, joys and sufferings of this day for all the intentions of Your Sacred Heart, in union with the Holy Sacrifice of the Mass throughout the world, in reparation for my sins, for the intentions of our Bishop, and in particular for the intentions of our Holy Father for this month.”

-Cantors: Cantors are volunteers from the choir who are trained to lead the assembly in song at liturgical celebrations.
+Cantors: Cantors are from the choir who are trained to lead the assembly in song at liturgical celebrations.

 Instrumentalists: We encourage our students to share their musical talents during our liturgical celebrations.